waqas64/socket-io-anti-spam/README.md

 		antiSpam.onConnect(socket);
 	});

-Now all sockets will be individually checked if they spam your socket.emits and if they do they will be disconnected.
+Now all sockets will be individually checked if they spam your socket.emits and if they do they will be disconnected, after to many repeated offenses they will be temp banned (ip based).

 # Contact
     You can contact me at specamps@gmail.com